Xamdes/resume-site/README.md

 ## About

-Created a Resume Site in order to practice styling using divs and spans.
+Created a Resume Site about the great Alphonso de la Nube in order to practice styling using divs and spans.

 ## Technologye Used